Lawrence Townsend

+Formative years

-Born in Philadelphia, Lawrence Townsend was educated at Mantua Academy (1872–77) and entered the University of Pennsylvania in the class of 1881.
+Born in Philadelphia, Pennsylvania on August 13, 1860, Townsend was educated at the Mantua Academy (1872–77) and entered the University of Pennsylvania with the class of 1881.
 He withdrew from the university at the end of his junior year and went west to Plateau, Colorado, where he owned a large ranch (1881–1886).
 Returning to Pennsylvania, he married composer Natalie Hannau of Philadelphia on March 8, 1886, and they had three children: Yvonne, Lawrence Jr., and Reginald.

+Career

-In 1889, he went to Vienna to study law and the history of diplomacy, specializing in international law.
+In 1889, Townsend traveled to Vienna, Austria to study law and the history of diplomacy, specializing in international law.
 He published numerous translations of French and German articles in his area of specialization.

 From Vienna, he launched his diplomatic career.
 He served as First Secretary of the U.S. Legation in Vienna from 1893–97 and from there was promoted to the post of U.S. Minister to Portugal on June 9, 1897.
 He served in Lisbon until his transfer to Brussels on April 15, 1899, where he served as U.S. Minister to Belgium until 1905.

 In 1905 he moved to Washington, D.C., and joined the Washington Gas Light Company as its treasurer and later secretary.
 He and his wife lived in Washington's fashionable Dupont Circle area, at 1416 20th Street, NW, and were prominent members of the Washington social and cultural scene.
 Later in life, Townsend became active in the English-Speaking Union.

+Death

-He died in 1954, in Florida.
+Townsend died in Florida in 1954.